 Since ancient times the labyrinth has been recognized as a sacred symbol for life or heroic journeys.
-In Christianity, the labyrinths symbolic message is that life's journey is challenging, filled with highs and lows, ups and downs and when one feels lost along their path, God’s salvation is at the end of the journey and at the center of life.
+In Christianity, the labyrinths symbolic meaning is that life's journey is challenging, filled with highs and lows, ups and downs and when one feels lost along their path, God’s salvation is at the at the center of life.

 There are more than 5,000 labyrinths currently around the world.
 You may find them in outdoor spaces like parks, churches, sanctuaries for healing and hospital gardens.
 Two of the most famous indoor labyrinths were built directly into the cathedral's floor, read on to learn more about Christian labyrinths.

 The Bible does not mention a labyrinth specifically within its pages.
 A labyrinth is a man-made creation to contemplate spiritual concerns and become closer to God.